Chapter 14: Changing Plans

 Kanéko slipped out of the bed.
 She kept the blanket wrapped around her body until she fished out clothes from the trunk.
 She locked it and headed toward the bathroom.
 Closing the door behind her, she let her head hit it and sighed.
 “Why can’t life be easy?”

 She busied herself with cleaning as she dreamed about the Burning Cloud Queen.
 She scrubbed herself down with hot water, and then braided her hair into a tight line down her back; she used the wire to tie it off at the end.
 The feeling of her hair on her smooth fingers left a tiny thrill and she smiled at the memory of Virsian healing her.
 She dressed in a light blue blouse with embroidered flowers on the sleeves and tan trousers that ended mid-shin.

 A half hour later, Kanéko came out prepared to take on the world.
 Pahim wasn’t in the room and neither was her trunk.
 She looked around at the mess and winced inwardly.
 “I hope Falkin doesn’t mind.”

 After one last look to the ruined luxury of the room, she headed downstairs to the great hall.
 In the late morning, the hall was nearly empty of anyone but the staff of the inn.
-She felt exposed and circled around the room toward the front door.
+She felt exposed and circled around the room toward the front door to avoid attention.

 Kanéko stopped, her heart beating fast at Falkin’s words.

-The older man came through the side door of the hall.
+The older man came through a door on the opposite side of the hall.
 He looked just as neat as before, with a dark gray suit and a tie around his neck.